flox-examples/hello-scala/README.md

 ## flox usage

+First, run `flox build` in the root of the project to obtain a development environment

-Run `flox build` in the root of the project
+Next, run `flox build` in the root of the project to build an "uberjar"

-...next, run
+...finally, , run
 ```
 java -jar result/scala-3.2.1/hello-scala-assembly-0.1.0-SNAPSHOT.jar
 Hello world!